fbpx

 Highlights from our recent SXSW panel featuring leaders from brands that are shaking up alcohol’s carbon footprint.

-At our recent SXSW panel titled Brands Shaking Up Alcohol’s Carbon Footprint, moderator Nicole Sullivan from CarbonBetter was joined by Aimy Steadman from BeatBox Beverages, Liz Rhoades from WhistlePig Whiskey, and Tri Vo from Fierce Whiskers, who each represented a unique brand within the alcohol industry.
+At our recent SXSW panel titled Brands Shaking Up Alcohol’s Carbon Footprint, moderator Nicole Sullivan former Director of Climate Services at CarbonBetter was joined by Aimy Steadman from BeatBox Beverages, Liz Rhoades from WhistlePig Whiskey, and Tri Vo from Fierce Whiskers, who each represented a unique brand within the alcohol industry.
 Aimy Steadman, the co-founder and COO of Beatbox Beverages, discussed their mission to create the world’s tastiest party punch, while remaining respectful of the planet.
 Liz Rhoades, Head of Whiskey Development for WhistlePig Whiskey, shared insights into the farm distillery’s commitment to sustainability and the importance of their crops in rural Vermont.
 Tri Vo recounted his journey of founding Fierce Whiskers Distillery, with the ultimate goal of producing the best possible whiskey in Austin, Texas.
 The discussion aimed to explore how these brands prioritize sustainability while delivering high-quality alcoholic beverages to consumers.

 WATCH THE WEBINAR REPLAY